As the Tokyo Olympics ends, all eyes are now on the Beijing Winter Games - KESQ

 Last week, an expert at the Chinese Center for Disease Control and Prevention told the state-run Global Times many events at the Beijing Winter Games will be held outdoors, making it possible for domestic audiences to attend, though it is not clear if spectators will be subject to additional quarantine measures.

-If Beijing does allow domestic spectators, will they too be required to live temporarily within the Olympic bubble — and how might attempting to seal off what would be a small city size population work, in practical terms?
+If Beijing does allow domestic spectators, will they too be required to live temporarily within the Olympic bubble — and how might Beijing facilitate sealing off tens of thousands of people, potentially for several weeks?

 Despite the significant uncertainty surrounding such questions, public anticipation for the Winter Games is already running high in China.
 During the closing ceremony of the Tokyo Games on Sunday, hashtags about the Beijing Olympics were among the top trending topics on Weibo, China’s strictly censored version of Twitter, drawing hundreds of millions of views.